Children's Storybook Grandpa's Crooked Smile Teaches Warning Signs of Stroke

 Grandpa’s Crooked Smile: A Story of Stroke Survival is a heart-warming story that helps young children and their families learn what to do if someone they love has a stroke.

 The main character of this fictional book is a little boy whose grandpa has a stroke.
 As he shares his experience, children learn what a stroke is; how it may affect a person’s movement, speech and other abilities; and how relationships may change but can also be strengthened when someone in the family has a stroke.
 The boy’s relationship with his grandfather comes full circle as he realizes that despite some changes in Grandpa’s abilities, he is still the boy’s beloved best friend.

 The book was developed by MidMichigan Health as part of a community-wide stroke education campaign called, “Smile, Reach, Speech.”
 Written by Barbara Reeves and illustrated by nationally-syndicated cartoonist Peter Sinclair, both of Midland, the book was funded by a grant from the Charles J. Strosacker Foundation.
-The online version is narrated by local radio personality Jerry O'Donnell.

 Read the Book Online